Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 3. Inattentive Type

 Formerly known as attention deficit disorder (ADD), these children are not overly active.
-They do not disrupt the classroom or other activities, so their symptoms might not be noticed.
+They do not disrupt the classroom or other activities, so their symptoms are often overlooked.

 Many parents are concerned about this particular condition.
-Every child in early years of schooling or preschool seems a little restless and uninterested in studies.
-But how to judge symptoms of ADHD in a child?
+Every child in early years of schooling seems a little restless and uninterested in studies.
+But how can you judge symptoms of ADHD in a child?
 There’s a whole list of symptoms.
-And here they are:
+They are:

 1. The child is easily distracted by irrelevant sights and sounds.